 The number of businesses in the creative industries was more than 117,000 in 2011; of these, more than 46,000 were in arts and heritage, almost 41,000 in creative business services, and more than 30,000 in the media and entertainment industry.
 Thus 9.6 % of the businesses in the Netherlands are creative industry businesses.
-This percentage is much higher than the percentage of creative industry jobs within the total number of jobs in the Netherlands.
+This percentage is much higher than the percentage of creative industry jobs within the total number of jobs in the Netherlands (3.5%).
 This is because the average number of employees in creative industry businesses is much lower than the national average.
-Of the three subsectors, arts and heritage has the smallest average number of employees.
-This characteristic small scale is due to the high number of freelancers and small operations, as opposed to a low number of large businesses.
 From 2000 to 2011 there was an average annual increase of 8.2% in the number of creative industry businesses, compared to 3.3% for the economy as a whole.
+This characteristic small scale is due to the high number of freelancers and small operations.
+There are very few large businesses and institutions with more than 50 employees within the creative industries.
+Of the three subsectors, arts and heritage has the smallest average number of employees per company.

 The creative industry's total revenue grew on average 1.3% between 2000 and 2010, a bit higher than the national average of 1.1%.
 The growth of the creative industry's total revenue (1.3%) is markedly less than the growth in the number of jobs (3%).
-This is due to a number of factors, such as the fact that much of the growth was realised in the arts sector (see below) which is characterised by a relatively low revenue for each job.
+This is due to a number of factors, such as the fact that much of the growth was realised in the arts sector which is characterised by a relatively low revenue for each job.
 The creative industry's total revenue was € 32.8 billion in 2010, amounting to 2.9% of the economy as a whole.
 Among the subsectors, the media and entertainment industry has approximately the same number of jobs as the other two subsectors, but generates approximately twice as much revenue (almost € 17 billion) as arts and heritage (more than € 8 billion) or creative business services (almost € 8 billion).
 The productivity in media and entertainment is thus markedly higher than in the other two subsectors (Rutten et al. 2012a, pp. 19-31).

 Creative industries: turn towards innovation

 The first wave in the debate on the creative industries, which took place during the first years of the 21st century, tended to focus on the sector’s above-average growth rate, as expressed in terms of jobs and added value.
 However, in more recent years the emphasis has shifted toward the broader economic and social impact of the creative industries: the sector’s role as a producer of meaning, symbolism and lifestyle value for today’s creative economy.
 In this economy, the human ability to create value based on new concepts and ideas is seen as the main driving force behind increasing prosperity; most of the added value is realised through goods and services which relate to the experiences of consumers and respond intelligently to broad social needs and requirements (cf. Howkins 2001).
-In this context, the creative industries are increasingly perceived as an important motor for competitive strength and innovation; the contemporary debate sees here the main value of creative activity, a trend which was been described as the turn towards innovation (See for example: Rutten et al. 2005; Jacobs 2007).
+In this context, the creative industries are increasingly perceived as an important motor for competitive strength and innovation; the contemporary debate sees here the main value of creative activity, a trend described as the turn towards innovation (See also: Rutten et al. 2005; Jacobs 2007).